RiverArchitect/RA_wiki/wiki/SHArC.md

 ## Input: Cover HSI<a name="hemakecovhsi"></a>

 As before, at least one aquatic ambiance for fish species/lifestage needs to be selected (multiple selection is possible).
-The cover HSI Raster generation can be limited to a user-defined flow region by selecting one of the `hxxx` Raster names in the `2) Define flow region` frame.
+The cover HSI Raster generation can be limited to a user-defined flow region by selecting one of the `hQQQQQQ` Raster names in the `2) Define flow region` frame.
 However, the later combination of the cover HSI Rasters with the HHSI (hydraulic HSI) Rasters will automatically limit the usable habitat area to wetted pixels only.
 Thus, the most pertinent choice here is selecting `all terrain`.
 Click on `Confirm selection` to do so.<br/>
 Relevant cover types can be selected by checking the according checkboxes, where geofiles are required to be stored in `RiverArchitect/01_Conditions/CONDITION/` apply the cover types: